 - Work infrequently in low light areas

-- Exposure to artificial blue light is a regular part of your day
+- Exposure to artificial blue light from laptops, phone, etc. is a regular part of your day

-- Play video or computer games frequently, for extended periods of time
+- Stream and play video or computer games frequently, for extended periods of time

 - Suffer moderate sleep cycle issues from your digital devices

-Many modern careers and pastimes point toward this, our most popular lens.
-Graphic designers, software engineers and coders, bloggers, pro gamers, and individuals in related careers would all benefit from Amber lenses.
+Many modern careers and pastimes point toward this, our most popular blue light blocking lens.
+Professional Gamers, Streamers, Software engineers, coders, bloggers, and individuals in related careers would all benefit from the Gunnar Amber lenses.